sguox002/leetcode/leetcode-all.md

 sliding window sometimes is tricky, especially when combined with other stuff, such as priority_queue, dp.

+<<-904	Fruit Into Baskets    		42.7%	Medium
+you have two baskests, each basket holds one type of fruit.
+You start at any index of the array. if you cannot choose, stop. each tree you can pick one fruit. return max amount of fruits equivalent find the longest subarray with only two types of fruit. sliding window + hashmap.
+->>

 <<-992	Subarrays with K Different Integers    		49.9%	Hard
 sliding window with hashmap
 ->>